Section 16. Severe Weather Avoidance Plan (SWAP)

 - Use the following procedures when considering a route unusable:

-- Enter into the NTML, using the “” tab, any information regarding unusable routes and/or routes that become available.
+- Enter into the NTML, using the “SWAP” tab, any information regarding unusable routes and/or routes that become available.

 - Solicit flights to file and/or fly routes that are impacted by weather, when appropriate.